Azure/azure-powershell/CONTRIBUTING.md

 ### Pull Request Guidelines

+A pull request template will automatically be included as a part of your PR.
+Please fill out the checklist as specified.
+Pull requests **will not be reviewed** unless they include a properly completed checklist.

 The following is a list of guidelines that pull requests opened in the Azure PowerShell repository must adhere to.
 You can find a more complete discussion of PowerShell cmdlet best practices [here](https://msdn.microsoft.com/en-us/library/dd878270(v=vs.85).aspx).

 #### Cleaning up Commits

+If you are thinking about making a large change to your Azure PowerShell cmdlets, **break up the change into small, logical, testable chunks, and organize your pull requests accordingly**.

 Often when a pull request is created with a large number of files changed and/or a large number of lines of code added and/or removed, GitHub will have a difficult time opening up the changes on their site.
 This forces the Azure PowerShell team to uses separate software, such as CodeFlow or Beyond Compare, to do a code review on the pull request.